 Capacity of Virginia’s Licensed Behavioral Health Workforce

-The Virginia Health Care Foundation’s Assessment of the Capacity of Virginia’s Licensed Behavioral Health Workforce uses state and national sources to provide a comprehensive picture of the capacity, distribution and demographics of the Commonwealth’s licensed BH workforce.
-It also includes insights from interviews with leaders of Virginia’s associations of licensed BH professionals and leaders of Virginia’s BH graduate programs.
+The Virginia Health Care Foundation’s Assessment of the Capacity of Virginia’s Licensed Behavioral Health (BH) Workforce uses state and national data to provide a comprehensive picture of the capacity, distribution and demographics of the Commonwealth’s licensed BH workforce.
+It also integrates insights from leaders of Virginia’s of licensed BH professional associations and BH graduate programs.

 • A large and disproportionate number of Virginia’s licensed BH professionals are at or nearing retirement age (61% of Psychiatrists are age 55 or older).